ThomasByr/rust-phoenyx/README.md

-# Phoenyx - OpenGL & Piston Gaming Engine v0.1.0
+# Phoenyx - OpenGL Engine v0.1.0

 > To work with the latest stable version add the following to your `Cargo.toml`'s dependencies section
 >